waynodiablo/Oystercard/pills/sinatra_1.md

 Technically, the **erb()** method reads the input file, processes Ruby that is inside and returns resulting HTML.
 This HTML is then returned by the block passed to the **get()** method.

 So, we've just learned how to extract HTML into separate files and how to transfer data from Ruby code into templates.
-Let's add some more sophistication to our kitten website.
+Naturally you'll want to commit the code, push it to Github and switch Driver/Navigator Roles &nbsp;:twisted_rightwards_arrows: but once we've done that let's add some more sophistication to our kitten website.

 ## Parameters (aka Params)